 Also sometimes known as the traditional lens option, are designed to correct vision at one focal point – often distance vision.

-Trifocal lenses offer the latest advances in vision technology.
+Trifocal lenses are one of the latest advances in vision correction technology.
 They are designed to enhance your lifestyle by providing clear vision at near, intermediate and far distances for clear, complete focus.

 Your Intraocular Lens (IOL) Choices